vault27/vault27.github.io/ipsec.md

 - In IKEv2 Mode-Config phase is called Configuration Payloads (CP) inside the IKE_AUTH exchange
 - Next generation encryption support: AES-GCM, ECDH, etc...
 - Assymetric authentication support: one peer uses cert and other one uses password
+- Built-in AntiDDoS protection
+- NAT-T is embeded
+- DPD is built in and mandatory

 **Anti-DDoS**